 Voices in the Middle is a website of the charity Kids in the Middle (number 1153731).

-An Advisory Council of eminent family lawyers and mediators helps us to get strong long-term support from professionals.
+An Advisory Board of eminent family lawyers and mediators helps us to get strong long-term support from professionals.
 The members are:

 - Professor Anne Barlow, University of Exeter Law School, co-author of Mapping Paths to Family Justice (Universities of Exeter and Kent, June 2014)